ivmai/libatomic_ops/doc/README_details.txt

 supports with good performance.
 In some cases this is the length of a cache line.
 In some cases it is a byte.
 In many cases it is equivalent to AO_t.

-- A few operations are implemented on smaller or larger size integers.
+- Most operations are also implemented on smaller size integers.
 Such operations are indicated by the appropriate prefix:

 AO_char_...
 Operates on unsigned char values.
 AO_short_...
 Operates on unsigned short values.
 AO_int_...
 Operates on unsigned int values.

-(Currently a very limited selection of these is implemented.
-We're working on it.)

 The defined operations are all of the form AO_[<size>_]<op><barrier>(<args>).